ARBML/masader/README.md

 Note: Navigate to the publishing source for MASADER site.
 For more information about publishing sources, [see](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites).

+## Web Service

+Masader depends on a set of end points provided by our [web service](https://github.com/ARBML/masader-webservice).

 ## Contribution

 The catalogue will be updated regularly.
 If you want to add a new dataset, use this [form](https://forms.gle/JnMrJjHumT6ktK9cA).